antoniopzn/parking-system-api/README.md

 ## Description

-A small API for managing a parking system.
+A small API for managing a parking system for study purposes.
 Made with NodeJS using the NestJS framework.

 ## Project setup